ded-ared/tech-writer/test.md

 Sumsub gives you the ability to control and manage accounts on your service side.
 Re-authentication is not required when authorizing in Sumsub dashboard.
 Configuring SSO

+# Configuring SSO

 To configure SSO login, do the following:

-    In the Dashboard, go to Dev space → Integrations → SSO Login.
+1. In the Dashboard, go to **Dev space → Integrations → SSO Login**.
-    Submit your SSO data and complete the settings.
+2. Submit your SSO data and complete the settings.
-    Click Save.
+3. Click Save.

 Information!
 For your convenience, there is a placeholder in each field to get the idea of how it should be filled in.